Phone: 215-925-0705 ext. 0238

 He also has expertise with all types of family-based and individual immigration matters including: marriage-based petitions, parent-child petitions, sibling petitions, family-based consular processing applications; and Naturalization (U.S. citizenship).

-Mr. Doebley authors articles for and presents at continuing legal education programs put on by the American Immigration Lawyers Association, the Pennsylvania Bar Institute, and other CLE providers, and has created teaching materials used for presentations given to attorneys at the U.S. Department of Justice.
+Jack authors articles for and presents at continuing legal education programs for the American Immigration Lawyers Association (AILA), the Pennsylvania Bar Institute, and other CLE providers, and has created teaching materials used for presentations given to attorneys at the U.S. Department of Justice.
 He also has provided case/client management advice on a consulting basis to immigration divisions of other law firms.